-An acronym for Timer Control Block.
+This term is an acronym for Timer Control Block.

 transient overload

 A temporary rise in system activity which may cause deadlines to be missed.
 Rate Monotonic Scheduling can be used to determine if all deadlines will be met under transient overload.